 Applications will be assessed by senior HRI scientists on the basis of academic merit and suitability.
 Applications must include:

-a one-page cover letter outlining your reasons for applying and your interests in research
+a one-page cover letter outlining your reasons for applying and your interest in research

 your academic record (including certified academic transcript for current degree)

 Please submit the application all together in one PDF document, using the following naming convention: lastname_firstname_2020.